micmejia/bible-dump/NKJV/Habakkuk/Hab 3.md

 O Lord, I have heard Your speech _and_ was afraid; O Lord, revive Your work in the midst of the years!
 In the midst of the years make _it_ known; In wrath remember mercy.

 ###### 3
-God came from Teman, The Holy One from Mount Paran. <i class="selah">Selah_ His glory covered the heavens, And the earth was full of His praise.
+God came from Teman, The Holy One from Mount Paran.
+Selah_ His glory covered the heavens, And the earth was full of His praise.

 ###### 4
 _His_ brightness was like the light; He had rays _flashing_ from His hand, And there His power _was_ hidden.